electro-smith/DaisySP/README.md

 This allows for modification and reuse in both commercial and personal projects.
 It does not provide a warranty of any kind.

-For the full license, read the license.txt file in the root directory.
+For the full license, read the LICENSE file in the root directory.